donphi/slidev/presentation/slides.md

 ## Introduction & Capital Raise — December 2025

-<p class="text-lg opacity-70 italic mt-8">Quantifying what everyone knows but no one measures</p>
+<p class="text-lg opacity-70 italic mt-8">Quantifying what everyone knows, but no one measures</p>

 <!-- ==================== SLIDE 2: The Insight ==================== -->
 ---